 Specific-area risk authorities are then established to manage in-depth, transaction-level risks in each particular area, such as the Credit Committee, Problem Loan Committee, and Compliance & Operation Control Committee.
 These mechanisms are in turn supported by the credit control and other supporting functions, governing compliance, and legal office.
 Business lines are fully accountable for managing their own risks within the policy guidelines established by the Risk Management Committee and specific-area risk authorities.
 All the business operations are under the risk limit approved by the Risk Management Committee including new business analysis in each business line, where risk limits triggered as well as new businesses shall be reported monthly to the Risk Management Committee for acknowledgement.
-Additionally, the Risk Oversight Committee shall review the sufficiency and effectiveness of overall risk management policy and strategies, and reports risk exposures, effectiveness of risk management to the Board of Directors, and advises or participates in evaluation of heads of risk management functions.
+Additionally, the Risk Oversight Committee shall review the sufficiency and effectiveness of overall risk management policy and strategies, and reports risk exposures, effectiveness of risk management system and risk governance culture of the organization, as well as any significant factors or required improvement to the Board of Directors, and advises or participates in evaluation of heads of risk management functions.
 However, to enhance the overall risk management system, the risk management system shall be audited and reported to the Audit Committee which directly reports to the Board of Directors.